SOCIAL SECURITY 2023 UPDATE SSI FOR NYS RESIDENTS Individual $1,001/month Couple $1,475/month MAXIMUM TAXABLE…

 The Right of Election of a surviving spouse of a New York decedent has been in existence since September 1, 1930.
-Prior to the enactment of New York’s Right of Election law, a surviving spouse possessed dower and curtesy rights.
+Prior to the enactment of New York’s Right of Election law, a surviving spouse possessed outdated dower and curtesy rights.
 Today, if a surviving spouse inherits less than one-third of the net estate, the surviving spouse has a Right of Election.

-The following are five frequently asked questions regarding the Right of Election of a surviving spouse of a New York decedent:
+Our NY estate planning attorneys answer five frequently asked questions regarding the Right of Election of a surviving spouse:

 1. What is New York’s Spousal Right of Election?